brianpurkiss/gulp-css-framework/gulp/README.md

 ### When Working on the Project

-* Turn on file watch for CSS
+* Turn on file watch (gulp commands are case sensitive)
 ```
 gulp sassWatch
 ```
 * Work within the .scss files instead of the .css files
 * Use ctrl+c to stop watching

-* Turn on file watch for JS
+* Turn on file watch (gulp commands are case sensitive)
 ```
 gulp scriptsWatch
 ```